-Jessica Brady was one of the lucky winners of the recent We Are Explorers Secret Adventure wild camping weekend.
-I called her up one week before d-day and she boldly confessed that she’d never slept in the wild before.
+Jessica Brady was one of the lucky winners of the We Are Explorers Secret Adventure wild camping weekend.
+We called her up one week before d-day and she boldly confessed that she’d never slept in the wild before.
 Would it be a problem?
 Shit no. She was in for a life-changing treat.

 Jess shares her wild experience with us, the highs and the higher highs.
-I reckon it may just be the gentle nudge for other wild camping newbies to point their noses to the trail and escape to the woods…
+We reckon it may just be the gentle nudge for other wild camping newbies to point their noses to the trail and escape to the woods…

 Photography by Noah Stammbach